 Physics PhD Program Description

-The central element in our Ph.D. program is research conducted by students under the close supervision of a faculty Research Advisor.
+The central element in our Physics Ph.D. program is research conducted by students under the close supervision of a faculty Research Advisor.
 To prepare for this key stage of their graduate career, students take a full year of course work in basic areas of physics, classical mechanics, electromagnetism, quantum mechanics, and statistical mechanics, as well as at least three one-quarter courses in advanced topics.
-Typically these courses are closely related to the student's research interest, but at least one must be in a different area.
+Typically these courses are closely related to the student's research interest, but for theorists, at least one must be in a different area.

 The Department's course and examination requirements are outlined below:

-• Course Requirements: First year students will be required to pass the following graduate physics courses with a grade of B or better: [205] Classical Mechanics(or Galactic Dynamics [237], with a grade of B or better may be substituted for Phys 205 provided the student has demonstrated competency in Lagrangian Mechanics to the 205 instructor.
-If Phys 237 is used in this way as a substitution, it cannot be used as an elective).
-[210A-B] Electromagnetic Theory, [215A-B-C] Quantum Mechanics, and [219] Statistical Mechanics (see course descriptions on UCSB General Catalog).
+First year students will be required to pass the following graduate physics courses with a grade of B or better: [Phys 205] Classical Mechanics (Galactic Dynamics [Phys 237] may be substituted for Phys 205 provided the student has demonstrated competency in Lagrangian Mechanics to the 205 instructor; if Phys 237 is used in this way as a substitution, it cannot be used as an elective).In order to count Phys 237 as a replacement for Phys 205, the student must have on record an official verification of proficiency in Langrangian mechanics.
+This can be obtained from any recent Phys 205 instructor or from the Graduate Advisor.
+It is highly recommended that this be done before enrolling in the course.
+[Phys 210A-B] Electromagnetic Theory, [Phys 215A-B-C] Quantum Mechanics, and [Phys 219] Statistical Mechanics (see course descriptions on UCSB General Catalog).
 A student must maintain an over-all B average in graduate courses.
 Upon petition, a student may be exempted from a normally required course on the basis of equivalent courses taken at another institution.
 In addition to the core courses, theoretical students must complete a minimum of five advanced graduate courses and experimental students must complete a minimum of three advanced graduate courses.
 These courses must be passed with a grade of B or better.
 For theorists, at least one of these courses must be in an area clearly distinct from the student's field of specialization.
 In appropriate cases, a course in a different department or a different institution may be substituted.
-The appropriateness of the latter or the suitability of a proposed course as being in a "clearly distinct area" will be determined by the student's advisory committee.
+The appropriateness of the latter or the suitability of a proposed course as being in a "clearly distinct area" will be determined by the Faculty Graduate Advisor in consultation with the student's Supervising Committee.

 top of page ^